6.10.2 Local Variable Bindings

 • The values of the init expressions are stored into the variables.

-• The expressions in body are evaluated in order, and the value of the last expression is returned as the value of the let expression.
+• The expressions and definitions in body are evaluated in order (see Internal definitions), and the values of the last expression are returned as the result of the let expression.

 The init expressions are not allowed to refer to any of the variables.